EarthlingInteractive/fssk-node/README.md

 # FSSK-Node
-> Full Stack Starter Kit
+> Full Stack Starter Kit, using NodeJS for server.

-Full Stack Starter Kit, using Node for server.
+The Earthling Interactive Full Stack Starter Kit project provides a starting point for a full-stack node application with a rich front-end framework.
+It also includes related technologies to make development and deployment easier, such as bundling, testing, and containerization.

 ## Installing / Getting started